cryo-warden/cryo-warden.github.io/_reflections/strengths-and-flaws.md

 ----

-#### Strength #X: Never gets offended.
+#### Strength #5: Never gets offended.

 What normally offends a person?

 Insults?
 Contradiction?

 Insults bore me.
-And insult is nothing more than an attempt to lower a person's status.
+A personal insult is nothing more than an attempt to lower a person's status.
 Simple and trite.
 Status games are not the most fun kinds of games.
 In fact, they drain the fun out of everything else.
 Status games are anti-fun.
 So, either I will not react to an insult at all, or I will start talking about status games and meta-analyzing the conversational context that produced the insult.
-Thus, anyone who tries to insult me will find themselves subjected to a peaceful examination of their motives.
+Thus, anyone who tries to insult me might find themselves subjected to a peaceful examination of their motives.

 On the other hand, if you contradict me, we will have a civil debate, and I will enjoy it.